hackingcrosss/citadel/README.md

 - **Setup Email Domain**: add a domain to Mailgun, push all DNS records to Cloudflare, verify with Mailgun, then push Mailgun SMTP credentials to GoPhish as a sending profile — all in one sequential flow with a live step log
 - **Point Domain**: create a Cloudflare A record pointing to an EC2 instance directly, or to the NPM host's public IP with an NPM reverse proxy forwarding to a container or custom target
 - **C2 Setup**: create a CS listener, create an NPM proxy host forwarding to the CS listener, and create Cloudflare DNS records pointing to RedWarden — modal-based with per-type field adaptation
+- **Website Generator**: generate a realistic, AI-powered (Azure OpenAI) single-page site for a given business category; optionally specify a subdomain, extra design instructions (color scheme, tone, content focus); runs as a background Celery task with resume support; displays a live brand summary (color palette, tagline, style) and an iframe preview on completion; one-click **Publish** deploys the site to a Docker container, creates an NPM reverse proxy, and adds the Cloudflare DNS A record

 ### C2 Deployments (`/orchestration`)
+Two-tab page for monitoring and tearing down active infrastructure.

+**C2 Deployments tab**
 - Lists active deployments by cross-referencing CS listeners with NPM proxy hosts and Cloudflare DNS records
-- Shows callback host, forward target (scheme://host:port), and resolved DNS A records
+- Shows listener name, type, stager host, bind port, callback hosts, NPM proxy entries, and resolved DNS A records
+- **Inspect**: JSON detail modal for the full deployment object
-- **Teardown**: deletes the CS listener, NPM proxy host, and DNS records with a confirmation dialog and real-time progress log
+- **Teardown**: deletes the CS listener, NPM proxy hosts, and DNS records with a confirmation dialog and real-time progress log

+**Groomed Sites tab**
+- Lists all deployed phishing/redirect websites published via the Website Generator
+- Shows domain, category, container name, and folder
+- **Delete**: stops the container, removes its service from docker-compose, and cleans up the site

 ### GoPhish (`/gophish`)
 - Table of all sending profiles (SMTP name, host, from address)